Ricky Stenhouse Jr.: 2020–present: JTG Daugherty Racing/Hyak Motorsports

 On October 16, 2019, JTG Daugherty Racing announced Stenhouse would drive for them in 2020.
 On December 2, 2019, JTG Daugherty Racing announced that Stenhouse would be driving the 47 car, moving Ryan Preece to the 37.

 On February 9, 2020, Stenhouse got off to a fast start by winning the pole for the Daytona 500.

 Stenhouse Jr. narrowly lost the 2020 GEICO 500 to Ryan Blaney, spinning Aric Almirola about a hundred yards from the finish line, and nearly winning but coming up .007 short.
-Stenhouse scored three top fives and four top tens throughout the season, and all top fives came in the first half of the regular season.
+Stenhouse scored three top-fives and four top-tens throughout the season, and all top-fives came in the first half of the regular season.

+Stenhouse racing at Martinsville in 2022.